Frequently Asked Questions

 HOW IS CLUB VOLLEYBALL DIFFERENT FROM RECREATIONAL (i.e. ymca) volleyball?

 Club volleyball is quite different from rec.
-Club is more competitive and requires more time, energy, and money than rec ball in general.
-Club season lasts from December to April/May with practices beginning in October.
-WTA Volleyball Club is dedicated to developing proper fundamentals in athletes that will be honed into highly competitive skills.
+Club is more competitive and requires more time, energy, and money than rec ball.
+Club season lasts from December to April/May with practices beginning in November.
+No tournaments are held locally so each tournament requires a drive and, usually, a hotel stay.
+We are dedicated to developing proper fundamentals in athletes that will be honed into highly competitive skills.
 Another difference, and perhaps a difficult truth about club is that playing time may not be equal among athletes.
-That said, each athlete is equally valuable to the team and the organization as a whole, and each athlete’s dedication to the team will be honored and respected.
+That said, each athlete is equally valuable to the team and the organization as a whole.
+Each athlete’s dedication to the team will be honored and respected, and individual roles will be clearly communicated to each athlete.

 ARE PRIVATE LESSONS OFFERED?

 Yes!
-Private lessons are available to any athlete by appointment, whether or not they are part of a WTA team.
+Private lessons are available to any athlete by appointment, whether or not they are a member of the Club.
 While we expect our regularly scheduled practices to provide ample time for skill development, you may feel the need to focus on a particular set of skills in a private setting.
 The cost of private lessons will be paid in addition to the base tuition and is negotiable.
 If you are interested in private lessons, simply send an email to westtexasacesvolleyball@gmail.com.